 The original handles were cross handles or levers sprinkled with a leavening of exotic handles, such as the cut glass handle — now almost always made of plastic that seems to be a growing medium for mold.
 (Avoid these unless they are actually cut glass or contain anti-microbial properties).
 With the invention of the single handle faucets came the single handle lever, out of which, with a little help from the Atari game controller, evolved the latest incarnation of the lever, the joystick handle.

 The other traditional handle shape is the lever handle.
-No one knows for sure, but odds are very good that the earliest modern faucet handle was a lever handle.
+No one knows for sure but odds are very good that the earliest modern faucet handle was a lever handle.
 But, illustrations from the early 1900s show both types of handles in regular use, often in the same bathroom.
-With the 1930s the lever faucet lost ground to the cross handle until after the World War when more "modern", streamlined faucet handle styles replaced both lever and cross handle faucets.
-The lever has seen a

 The various post-war handle styles never migrated beyond North America.
 European faucets ignored the "streamline" trend, and when in the 1980s began to penetrate the North American market with better designed and more stylish faucets, the various post-war styles, by then severely dated, gave way rapidly to reintroduced cross and lever handles favored by European stylists.